Szigetvár: Age of Castle Wars

-The former Andrássy Palace is next to them.
+After taking the castle, the Ottoman immediately rebuilt the fortress and the suburbs.
+The citadel itself was strengthened with brick and stone walls.
+Szigetvár and the region around it were organized into an Ottoman sanjak, first in the Budin Eyalet (1566–1601), later in the Kanije Eyalet (1601–1689).

+Szigetvár remained in Ottoman hands until the late 17th century.
+With the liberation of Buda, in 1686, the southern part of Transdanubia came under Habsburg control but Szigetvár remained in Ottoman.
+Isolated and besieged, nearing starvation, the Ottoman garrison surrendered the fortress in February 1689.
+It retained its military role, with stationed within its walls, until the end of the 18th century.

+Recent History

 Some other monuments in the town date back to Ottoman times.
 Two years after the siege, the mosque of Ali Pasha was built, later – in 1788 – to be transformed into a Christian church: the Roman Catholic parish church.
 The two minarets, as well as the windows and niches with ogee arches indicate its original function.
 The Turkish House of red raw brick walls and interlaced steel window grills in Bástya Street was originally destined to be a caravanserai.
 The two holy-water basins of the Franciscan Church were made of Turkish washbasins.
 The carved main altar of the Baroque Church is another sight to see.
 In 1966, on the 400th anniversary of the siege, Szigetvár regained its old rank of a chartered ancient city.
 Development began to gather speed.
-Today it has a population of 12,000.
-In October 2011, the city received the title Civitas Invicta from the Hungarian Parliament.

 In 1994, the Hungarian-Turkish Friendship Park (Magyar-Török Barátság Park) was established as a public park, dedicated in memorial to the Battle of Szigetvár.

 Archaeological digs conducted by the University of Pécs starting in 2016 revealed the tomb of Sultan Suleiman the Magnificent in the nearby destroyed settlement of Turbék.